 1.2 Does the state operate any schemes of compensation for particular products?

-There are no such compensation schemes in place at this time.
+There are no such compensation schemes.

 1.3 Who bears responsibility for the fault/defect?
 The manufacturer, the importer, the distributor, the "retail" supplier or all of these?